Category:Section VI - Member Services & Education

 VI.B.
 Guidelines for Appropriations Immediate Access

 2.01.
-The Member Resources Supervisor will allocate funds under $1000.
+The Member Resources Coordinator will allocate funds under $1000.

 2.02.
 These funds can be used to purchase items or provide services that make central or house level meetings more accessible.
 Social functions are not necessarily covered.
 The BSC cannot fund interpreters to Central Level meetings on an ongoing basis.
 Funds will only be allocated for interpretation of specific issues or cases during these meetings.
 Co-op wide events like New Members’ Orientation must be interpreted if this is requested.
 Events like workshops can be interpreted if this is requested.